itzg/docker-minecraft-server/README.md

 ## Running a server with a CurseForge modpack

-### New approach

-> **NOTE** This approach is in early access.
-Please include as many details as possible when reporting issues for this.
+### Auto CurseForge Management

-To manage a CurseForge modpack automatically with upgrade support, set `TYPE` to "AUTO_CURSEFORGE".
-The appropriate mod loader (Forge / Fabric) will also be automatically installed with the version declared by the modpack.
+To manage a CurseForge modpack automatically with upgrade support, pinned or latest version tracking, set `TYPE` to "AUTO_CURSEFORGE".
+The appropriate mod loader (Forge / Fabric) version will be automatically installed as declared by the modpack.

+> **NOTE:**
+> Be sure to use the appropriate [image tag for the Java version compatible with the modpack](#running-minecraft-server-on-different-java-version).

 Use one of the following to specify the modpack to install: